GeoVaz09/Quanta/README.md

 Try it out online using this test link:
 🔗 https://www.online-python.com/mNRY8DuT0H

 Run the main file and type the name of the program you want to run.

 (Note: this link uses an online‑Python environment to simulate or test Quanta code.)
-💬 Documentation & Further Help (Or ask Chat GPT and Pray it works)
+💬 Documentation & Further Help (Or ask Chat GPT and pray it works)

 📣 Acknowledgments

     Developed by GeoVaz09

-    README scaffold and logo generated with AI assistance
+    README and logo generated with AI assistance

 Thank you for checking out Quanta—happy coding!